Matt Faulkner, Illustrator

 Sarah Hale proved to women that they could make a difference.
 There is a very informative “Feast of Facts” at the end of the book that sheds more light on the traditions that grew up around Thanksgiving.
 Sarah continued to write until 1877, and passed away in 1879, before her 90th birthday.

 An excellent book for parents, teachers and librarians.
 The author reminds us that children today have a great deal of influence.
 “They can write to newspaper editors and government representatives, petition community leaders, and lobby Congress.
 Pick up your pen.
 Change the world.”
-For additional information and resources visit Perfect Picture Books.

 Copyright (c) 2011, Patricia Howe Tilton, All Rights Reserved